Skip to main content

 extra_packages = ["universal-ctags", "graphviz", "postgresql-client"]

-These are installed during aibox sync via the generated Dockerfile.
+These are installed during aibox apply via the generated Dockerfile.
 They persist across container restarts but are reinstalled on image rebuild.

 Version Selection

 Each tool in an addon has a curated list of supported versions.
-Use aibox addon info <name> to see available versions:
+Use aibox describe addon <name> to see available versions:

 Add-on: python